aaronshemtovit/awsterrafrom/README.md

 terraform apply
 ```

-After `terraform apply`, Jenkins will be available at
+After `terraform apply`, Jenkins will be available at Elastic IP and will be needed to connect in Route 53
 🔗 **https://jenkinsaws.1ms.my**

 ## Cleanup